mxtommy/Kip/README.md

   Electrical and Tank monitoring sample
   ![Electrical Concept Image](./KipMonitor-1024x488.png)

+## Shared Configuration
+  Configure once and seamlessly share the layout and configuration on multiple devices and browsers (computer, phones, tablets, Raspberry Pi, etc.) by pointing to a single SignalK server URL address from anywhere.

 # Developing

 Kip is built on Angular using various open-source assets.
 All free!